Visiting the Cathedral

 Docent-guided tours for groups of ten or more must be arranged with at least two weeks’ notice for a small fee.
 These tours last about and hour and provide a greater depth of information compared to the self-guided tour pamphlet.
 Tours can be arranged by calling the Parish Office at 859-431-2060.

-On many Sundays, after the 10:00 a.m. mass, there is a guided tour open to those who are present, however due to the safeguards in place to prevent the spread of COVID-19, these tours are suspended.
+On many Sundays, after the 10:00 a.m. mass, there is a guided tour open to those who are present.
 If you are coming to the Cathedral and would like to know if there is a tour scheduled that Sunday, call the Parish Office at 859-431-2060.
 Note, tours can be canceled with little notice depending upon the availability of a docent to lead the tour.